D7460N/D7460N.dev/ADD.md

 <br />

-This document presents guidelines and standards for web development, as well as operations and maintenance (O&M).
-The objective is to enhance and sustain the performance and lifespan of the D7460N template, ultimately benefiting its users.
+This document presents guidelines and standards for web development as well as O&M with the D7460N Template.
+The objective is to enhance and sustain the project performance and lifespan with the D7460N Template, ultimately benefiting both developers and end-users alike.

 <br />